COMP3021-2025Spring/comp3021-2025spring-classroom-pa3-starter/README.md

 - (Bonus) Deepseek: https://platform.deepseek.com/api_keys
 - (Bonus) Grok: https://docs.x.ai/docs/overview

+To pass the test when using GitHub Action, you can either hardcode your API key in the code when creating new `ChatClient` instance or write a script (for example: `echo xxx > keys/GPT-4o.txt`) to be called before each `setup-command: ''` in [GitHub Actions Workflow](./.github/workflows/classroom.yml).

 ### Demo

 It's recommended to run and test with IntelliJ IDEA and OpenJDK 17.
 The project is written as a command line Read-Eval-Print loop, you can run the application with the following command (or IDE-integrated application runner) to play with it: